Pterostylis erecta: Taxonomy and naming

 Pterostylis erecta was first formally described in 1958 by Trevor Edgar Hunt from a specimen collected near Samford in Queensland.
 The description was published in Proceedings of the Royal Society of Queensland.
 The specific epithet (erecta) is a Latin word meaning "upright".

 Distribution and habitat

-The upright maroonhood grows mainly in coastal and near coastal forest north from Moruya in New South Wales to south-eastern Queensland.
+Upright maroonhood grows mainly in coastal and near coastal forest north from Moruya in New South Wales to south-eastern Queensland.